Luketedwards/harmonize/testing.md

 * Occasionally during development the Javascript would fail to initialise when a page was loaded, causing the materialize dropdowns to not work.
 This is easilly resolved by reloading the page.

+* on some of the ipads tested, when using safari and in landscape mode, the dropdown instrument selection is inaccurate and selects the item either above or below the intended target

 ### Notable Solved Bugs